stsievert/salmon/docs/source/benchmarks/active.rst

 Number of targets
 -----------------

-**How does the number of targets influence embedding quality?** Users of Salmon frequently have a variable number of target items.
+Users of Salmon frequently have a variable number of target items.
 For example, they might be asking about colors -- a continuous space, so they can easily change the "number of targets."
+So, **how does the number of targets influence embedding quality?**

 To examine that, let's run the same experiment above, but with 30, 90, 180 and 300 "alien eggs."
 Here's the number of responses required to reach a particular